djhackersdev/bemanitools/doc/iidxhook/iidxhook1.md

 However, if a parameter is specifed in the configuration file and as a command line argument, the command line argument overrides the config file's value.

+# Use d3d8to9 wrapper

+In order to use the gfx feature patches, e.g. window mode, monitor check, frame rate locking, framebuffer up/-downscaling etc. you **must** use the d3d8to9 wrapper library (get it from the bemanitools-supplement package).
+Bemanitools removed the old d3d8 hooking module to provide native d3d8 hooks due to compatibility and maintainability reasons.

 # Eamuse network setup